 Decorate and assemble the nursery

 Begin putting the nursery together.
 Assemble the cribs and changing table.
-Install shelves and fill them with books.
+Install shelves (don’t forget to attach them to the wall!) and fill them with books.
 Place baby clothes in the dresser drawers or closet.

 Pack your hospital bag